Turkish rice (şehriyeli pilav) – definitely one of the most famous dishes in Turkey!

 Well, those ‘brown bits’ are orzo (şehriye) and are a type of pasta, as you can see in the photo below.

-When you are sauteeing your orzo (aka risoni), it’s important that you keep a close eye on it, as, once it starts to brown, it can burn very quickly.
+When you are sauteeing your orzo pasta (aka risoni), it’s important that you keep a close eye on it, as, once it starts to brown, it can burn very quickly.

 That will ruin the flavour of your pilav dish.